backstreetbrogrammer/21_JavaTrialSession/README.md

 systems.
 It may also refer to the _decomposability_ of a program, algorithm, or problem into order-independent or partially-ordered components or units of computation.

+- Case 1: CPU with only one core

+CPU will be executing processes one by one, individually by **time slice**.
+A time slice is short time frame that gets assigned to process for CPU execution.

+- Case 2: CPU with multiple cores

+Only on multicore CPU system, multiple processes execute at the **same** time on different cores.

+**Scheduler**

+CPU Scheduling is a process that allows one process to use the CPU while another process is delayed (in standby) due to unavailability of any resources such as I/O etc., thus making full use of the CPU.
+Whenever the CPU becomes idle, the operating system must select one of the processes in the line ready for launch.
+The selection process is done by a temporary (CPU) scheduler.
+The Scheduler selects between memory processes ready to launch and assigns the CPU to one of them.

+Scheduler may **pause** a thread due to:

+- The thread is waiting for some more data
+- The thread is waiting for another thread to do something
+- CPU should be shared equally among threads

 **What is a Java Thread?**

 We can define threads as a light-weight **subprocess** within the smallest unit of **processes** and having separate